shawn-sandy/idea/src/ideas/starthere.md

 - Continue with the rest of the setup.
 - Have fun.

-**Design System Structure (Default Structure)**
+**Structuring Your Design System**

-IDEA is based on the Atomic model (atoms, molecules, organisms, templates, pages) popularized by Brad Frost, but with a developer centric approach to naming and structure of the system
+IDEA is based on the Atomic Design Methodology (atoms, molecules, organisms, templates, pages) popularized by <a href="http://atomicdesign.bradfrost.com/chapter-2/"  target="_blank">Brad Frost,</a> but with a developer centric approach to naming and structure of the system.

 - Attributes (Tokens)
 - Actions (Functions)